Find Affordable College Courses

 67% Racial-Ethnic Minorities*

 The 4th most popular school in the country for health studies majors who are seeking their bachelor's degree is Stony Brook University.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 442 bachelor's degrees were handed out to health studies majors at SUNY Stony Brook.
+During the most recent year for which we have data, 442 people received their bachelor's degree in health studies from SUNY Stony Brook.
 Of these students, 70% were women and 67% were members of underrepresented racial-ethnic groups.

 391 Yearly Graduations

 The 5th most popular school in the country for health studies majors who are seeking their bachelor's degree is California State University - East Bay.
 Roughly 16,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 391 bachelor's degrees were handed out to health studies majors at Cal State East Bay.
-About 80% of this group were women, and 85% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 391 people received their bachelor's degree in health studies from Cal State East Bay.
+Of these students, 85% were women and 87% were members of underrepresented racial-ethnic groups.

 #6